tinkerbox/message_quickly/README.md

 Things on the roadmap include:

 * simplify callback name
-* improve on exception handling
+* catch FacebookApiException errors
-* support for customer matching (US-based page required)
+* support for customer matching (US-based page required), not tested yet
 * retrieve user profile information seamlessly
 * support for multiple clients
 * use webmock to disallow remote requests in specs